-An employee may be granted up to three days of bereavement leave for the purpose of arranging for and attending the funeral of a member of the employee's immediate family.
-"Immediate family" shall include spouse, child, parent, brother, sister, parent-in-law, children-in-law, or other relative residing in the employee's household.
-An employee may be granted up to one day of bereavement leave for the purpose of attending the funeral of a grandparent, aunt, uncle, or other close relative.
+All benefits-eligible employees may be granted up to three days of Bereavement Leave for the purpose of arranging for and attending the funeral of a member of the employee's immediate family, as defined as the employee's spouse or partner, mother, father, mother-in-law, father-in-law, sister, brother, child, grandchild, grandparent, or other relative residing in the employee's household.
+An employee may be granted up to one day of Bereavement Leave for the purpose of attending the funeral of an aunt, uncle, niece, nephew, or other close relative.
+The Department Head shall have the discretion and authority to approve an employee's request for bereavement leave.